Eternal Life

 What can I say about the greatest gift ever, especially in a thousand words or less?
 I can’t cover all the bases, answer every question, or defend every point – but I can offer you Jesus.

 You could even pray a prayer, in your own words, similar to this: “Dear Jesus, I believe you are God’s Son, and that you died for me, and rose again, that I might have eternal life.
 I know I have sinned, and I confess.
 I also confess that I cannot earn heaven on my own.
 I need You!
 Please take my life.
-I give freely give it to you.
+I freely give it to you.
 Be my Lord, and my God.
-Amen.
+Amen.”

-If you prayed this prayer, honestly, and from your heart, then I would love to hear about it!
+If you prayed this prayer honestly and from your heart, then I would love to hear about it!
 I am sure many others would love to hear about it, too!
 If you accepted God’s gift of eternal life, let the world know in the comment section below.

 If you would like to talk with someone, there is a phone line open 24 hours a day.
 Call 1-800-NEED-HIM (1-800-633-3446).
 Someone will be happy to show you how to be sure you have eternal life.
 Don’t wait.